 You should also schedule a consultation with one of the car accident law firms around Atlanta Georgia.
 Post-concussion syndrome is an “invisible” injury – you don’t have cuts, bruises or a cast to prove you were hurt.
 But it can become extremely difficult to carry on your normal life.
 You may be unable to work, drive or participate in family life.
 You may feel ongoing pain, and you may become isolated, discouraged and depressed.

 You have a right to recover money to pay for treatment, the pay you have lost if you are unable to work, and the emotional consequences of your condition.
 But the insurance company may not see it that way.
 It’s common for insurance companies to claim that concussion victims are making up or exaggerating their injuries.
 A lawyer will make sure you have a thorough evaluation by a doctor who understands post-concussion syndrome and can calculate its impact on your life.
+You should follow this procedure for other types of injuries as well.
 With a lawyer’s help, you stand to recover far more money than the insurance company originally wanted to give you.